 The day of the shoot is so much less pressure than you may think!
 If we have vision and a plan, then we'll show up, chat, have fun, capture more images than you could ever know what to do with, and hopefully be new friends afterwards.
 As someone who has gotten pretty nervous for these shoots when I go to them as an actor, I make it my business to make this whole thing fun and easy!

-Need to round out your headshot arsenal with an additional look you are missing?
+Need to round out your headshot arsenal with an additional "type"?
 This is the perfect way to focus in on one type that we can nail down.
 Session lasts for one hour, includes one backdrop/lighting setup and Includes two retouched photos.

 Additional retouches $30.
 Makeup artist available for additional fee.